 Eight am on Saturday: the street porters of Old Delhi’s Chandni Chowk and Chawri are hard at it.
 Interstate trucks have driven through the night under loads they’d never get away with in the west: stacked to the sky, massive bales encased in fibrous plastic; pashmina from Kashmir, silk saris from Varanasi.
-Here, on a shaded side street close to Chandni Chowk Metro, and to leafy gardens backing onto Delhi Station, they park up as hectoring police women enforce parking discipline with batons and lathi sticks they’re not shy about using.
+Here, on a shaded side street close to Chandni Chowk Metro, and to leafy gardens backing onto Delhi Station, they park up as hectoring police women enforce parking discipline with batons and lathi sticks they’re not shy about using on the backs and shoulders of recalcitrant truckers.

 The top of each bale bears in indelible marker its precise destiny amid the warrens of clothing and textile shops on Nai Sak, Chawri Bazaar and slim alleys dissecting and snaking through the tenements beyond.
 No way can the trucks get this stuff any closer.
 The shops won’t open till at least ten but those thoroughfares, the closest a half mile off, are now on overdrive as porters flit from job to job, supported by chai wallahs and betul leaf vendors.
 When the shops do open, the ant-like buzz of men at work will mutate into a different rhythm – chaotic in close up, pulsating harmony in the round – whose atomic parts push and shove diverse paths on foot or ox cart, rickshaw or tuk-tuk; eyes sweeping the crowds ahead for the fleeting gap that might expedite progress.